WHAT YOU NEED TO KNOW

 - What should I do if I have difficulties paying my bill?

 If you are unable to pay for your medical bill due to financial difficulties, please inform our staff.
 We will arrange for a Medical Social Worker to assist you.
+She would be able to advise you on the various schemes available in SingHealth Polyclinics and community organisations.

 - I received an invoice from your office.
 How can I make payment?